bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.

-    display: block; would arrange the specified item in a column below the previous item while display: inline; would arrangee the items in a line adjacent to one another
+    display: block; would arrange the specified item in a column below the previous item while display: inline; would arrange the items in a line adjacent to one another

 3. What are the 4 areas of the box model?